-The first type of program is characterized by a clustered or single-site housing model and includes a greater level of supervision and on s Restoration Gardens, Baltimore, Maryland Example of Single-Site Program with Supervision and Support
+The first type of program is characterized by a clustered or single-site housing model and

+Restoration Gardens, Baltimore, Maryland Example of Single-Site Program with Supervision and Support

 Restoration Gardens provides single-site housing with supportive services to young people who are currently homeless, who have been homeless within the past five years, and who have aged out of foster care or the juvenile justice system.
 Restoration Gardens has 40 studio apartments, a common room, computer laboratory, and library.
 Property management and social service staff are located on site during normal business hours.
-Three Resident Assistants and one Resident Manager provide round-the-clock supervision assistance. and Residents pay rent equivalent to 30 percent of their adjusted income and receive on-site counseling, job placement, GED preparation and basic life skills training.
+Three Resident Assistants and one Resident Manager provide round-the-clock supervision and assistance.
+Residents pay rent equivalent to 30 percent of their adjusted income and receive on-site counseling, job placement, GED preparation and basic life skills training.
 The program is a partnership of AIDS Interfaith Residential Services, Empire Homes of Maryland, Homes for America, Baltimore Homeless Youth Initiative, and the Baltimore Workforce Investment Board Youth Council.